AdixSasuke/DSA-ChatBot/DSAChatbot/README.md

 1. Python 3.8 or higher
 2. Required packages (install using requirements.txt)
 3. Ollama installed and running on your system
+4. Tesseract OCR installed on your system (for image processing)

 ### Installation